 Official out-of-state offices

-Any staff, faculty, or administrators serving at an official University office located outside the state of Arizona, such as the Washington, D.C.
+Any staff, faculty or administrators serving at an official University office located outside the state of Arizona, such as the Washington, D.C.
 Center for Outreach & Collaboration

-Frontline development professionals who reside in a specific region of the U.S., and are assigned to work in that region for the purposes of donor cultivation on behalf of University programs.
+Frontline development professionals who reside in a specific region of the U.S. and are assigned to work in that region for the purposes of donor cultivation on behalf of University programs.

 Staff recruiting non-resident students.

-2. Exemption Status
+2. Exemption status

 All eligible employees must meet the Department of Labor’s Fair Labor Standards Act (FLSA) and state-specific exemptions status from the state in which they work.
 Employees in this category are exempt from both minimum wage and overtime pay.

 Additionally, some states have labor regulations related to exemptions status that may be more probative than those of the federal government.
-Each employee’s exemption will be dependent on the state in which they work, their job duties, and wages earned.
+Each employee’s exemption will be dependent on the state in which they work, their job duties and wages earned.

 Please contact the HR Recruitment team for assistance determining exemption status.

-In addition, all job postings must include one of these location designations:
+In addition, all job postings for work arrangements outside of Arizona must include one of these location designations: